 SEBI is funded by a three year grant from the Bill and Melinda Gates Foundation and has steadily built momentum over the last year.

 SRUC is currently supervising two PhD students - funded by the Bill and Melinda Gates Foundation - who study at the Nelson Mandela African Institution of Science and Technology (NM-AIST) in Tanzania.

-Bridgit Muasa, who currently works in veterinary services in Nairobi, will be studying the use of cow side diagnostics (carrying out testing immediately after the sample and still by the side of the cow) for fertility management in dairy cows while animal scientist Aluna Chawala from Tanzania, will be investigating farmer based decision making in cattle breeding working in.
+Bridgit Muasa is studying the use of cow side diagnostics (carrying out testing immediately after the sample and still by the side of the cow) for fertility management in dairy cows while animal scientist Aluna Chawala from Tanzania is investigating farmer based decision making in cattle breeding working in.